stella-cv/stella_vslam/docs/ros_package.rst

 Publisher
 ^^^^^^^^^

-If you want to input image sequences or videos into openvslam_ros, please use ROS2.
+If you want to input image sequences or videos into stella_vslam_ros, please use ROS2.

 Publish Images of a USB Camera
 ------------------------------